-What’s the Difference Between A Bump Cap and A Hard Hat?
+What’s the Difference Between Bump Caps, Hard Hats and Safety Helmets?

 It’s easy to think of head injuries as catastrophic, and they certainly can be.
 It’s also easy to think of hard hats as THE head injury prevention solution, and they certainly DO provide essential protection.